 In certain periods, a small number of customers has accounted for a significant portion of the Company's revenue.
-In the first quarter of 2018, after aggregating customers that are under common control or are affiliates, one customer contributed 13% of our revenue.
-In the first quarter of 2017, after aggregating customers that are under common control or are affiliates, four customers contributed 15%, 14%, 11% and 10% of our total revenue, respectively, of which the first two customers represent one customer for concentration disclosure purposes as they are managed by the same foreign governmental body.
+In the first quarter of 2019, after aggregating customers that are under common control or are affiliates, two customers contributed 20% and 11% of our revenue.
+In the in the first quarter of 2018, after aggregating customers that are under common control or are affiliates, one customer contributed 13% of our revenue.
+One customer comprised 12% and 18% of total accounts receivable as of March 31, 2019 and December 31, 2018, respectively.